Michelle K. Ryan: Recognition

 In 2006, Ryan was a runner-up in the ESRC's Michael Young Prize (2006).

 Haslam and Ryan's research into the glass cliff was shortlisted for the Times Higher Education Supplement Research Project of the Year in 2005, and in 2008 their idea was named by the New York Times as one of the ideas that shaped 2008.

 The term "glass cliff" was shortlisted as Word of the Year by the Oxford English Dictionary in 2016.

+Ryan was elected a Fellow of the Academy of the Social Sciences in Australia in 2025.